 Culture

 Chadian culture blends characteristics of surrounding countries with historical practices.
-Celebrations and celebrations rely largely on music and dance; occasionally they also include drums and other traditional instruments.
-Furthermore rich in oral history is the country, with stories passed down over decades.
-Many communities still practice age-old crafts including woodcarving, pottery, and weaving.
+Celebrations and celebrations rely largely on music and dance; occasionally, they also include drums and other traditional instruments.
+Furthermore, the country enjoys a significant richness of oral history passed on throughout the years.
+Many communities still work in age-old crafts such as woodcarving, weaving, and pottery making.

 Music